-During recent years, Deutsche Hypo has strengthened its focus on commercial real estate lending, which has triggered a rising share of CRE loans.
-At the end of 2019, around 71% of the bank's assets are represented by loans, compared with 58% in 2014.
-The shift reflects a strategic decision to reduce Deutsche Hypo's public sector lending activities, which is included in its capital market segment, compared with the stable environment and improving returns of its CRE activities.
-However, the shift has triggered a reduction in the bank's financial securities, its prime source for liquidity.
+During recent years, Deutsche Hypo has further strengthened its focus on CRE lending, which has triggered a rising share of CRE loans.
+As of the end of June 2020, around 71% of the bank's assets were represented by loans, compared with 58% in 2014.
+The shift reflects Deutsche Hypo's strategic decision to reduce public sector lending activities.
+However, the shift has triggered a reduction in the bank's financial securities, its prime source of liquidity.